skalenetwork/documentation/validators/register-validator-node.md

 ## 2. Enable SSL

 SSL/TLS should be enabled for every SKALE and SGX nodes.
-Here is an example how to configure it through [AWS] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SSL-on-amazon-linux-2.html)
+If you are already have SSL certificate for some domain name and focus on adding and managing this certificate in the SKALE node.
+Here is an example how to configure it through [Ubuntu] (https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04)

 </Step>